-The proposed RRMH-1 zoning classification permits single-family mobile homes and detached single-family residential land uses on a minimum of one acre, with a minimum width and depth of 125 feet, and a minimum house size of 600 square feet.
-This classification permits horses, barns and horticulture as accessory uses to a single-family home.
+The proposed RRMH-1 classification permits single-family mobile homes and detached single-family homes on minimum one-acre lots, with a minimum width and depth of 125 feet, and a minimum house size of 600 square feet.
+This classification permits horses, barns, and horticulture as accessory uses.